-The School Council is chaired by the Head Boy and Girl and is made up of the Deputy Head Boy / Girl, House Captains and younger representatives from the House Councils on rotation.
+The School Council is chaired by our Head Students and is made up of the Deputy Head Students, House Captains and younger representatives from the House Councils on rotation.

 The School Council is our vehicle for student voice and ensures that students are able to influence school policies in a positive way, delivering whole school initiatives and encouraging active community participation.
 It is the regular meeting point for our Student Leaders and enables effective leadership and management within our prefect team, which in turn, leads the greater student body.

 The House structure underpins the school aim of a love of learning and a confidence for life with three specific aims.

 - Ensure that all students feel, happy, safe and valued.

 - Support students in fulfilling their personal and academic potential.

 - Create a healthy atmosphere of competition through House events

 The role of the House Captain is to promote and maintain outstanding spirit in the House, ensuring that our House model meets its aims.

 Each House Captain is supported by a Deputy House Captain who takes up his/her role towards the end of Year 10.